Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/3-GIVE-Toolbox.md

 ## Introduction
-The current version of GIVE needs MySQL for managing back end data sources.
-It might be complicated for users who are not familiar with MySQL to build data tracks from their own data.
-Therefore, we integrated all the back end operations into a bundle of shell(bash) script tools, which is GIVE-Toolbox.
-GIVE-Toolbox greatly simplifies the operations for configuring and initializing data sources, as well as building and managing data tracks.
-Here is a walk-through example, you will learn how to build a customized genome browser from zero just in 7 steps.
-It has never been easier!
+GIVE-Toolbox is a set of shell(bash) scripts that reliefs users from writing MySQL commands.
+GIVE uses MySQL in the back end for data management.
+Users who do not want to directly work with MySQL can choose to use GIVE-Toolbox.
+GIVE-Toolbox offers all the equivalent functions and capabilities as directly writing MySQL commands.
+GIVE-Toolbox simplifies the operations for configuring and initializing data sources, as well as building and managing data tracks.
+In the following walk-through example, we will build a customized genome browser in 7 steps.

 If you would like to know the actual operations in MySQL, please refer to [GIVE manual 3.2: MySQL commands for managing data in GIVE data source](../manuals/3.2-dataSource.md).